dda-oo/radarroster/index.md

 We combine the precision and reliability that **enterprises require** with the flexibility and speed that **startups and small businesses** love.

-Whether you’re modernizing legacy systems or beginning to automate workflows — we’ll tailor the right solution for you.
+Whether you’re modernizing legacy systems or beginning to automate workflows; we’ll tailor the right solution for you.

 ---

 ## What We Do

-Our core services are designed to grow with you — from agile MVPs to full-scale enterprise platforms:
+Our core services are designed to grow with you; from agile MVPs to full-scale enterprise platforms:

 ### 🔍 Data & Analytics
 - **Business Intelligence & Dashboards:** Power BI, Tableau, Cognos, and cloud-native solutions with live ERP integrations (GCP, Azure, SAP)
 - **Predictive Modeling & AI:** Forecasting, NLP, recommender engines, anomaly detection
-- **Custom Data Apps:** Lightweight AI tools for everyday problems — from small workflows to enterprise bots
+- **Custom Data Apps:** Lightweight AI tools for everyday problems; from small workflows to enterprise bots
 - **Automation & ETL Pipelines:** From raw data to insights across GCP, Azure, SAP, and more

 ### 🧩 ERP & Cloud Modernization